Mr. Vain: Chart performance

-Music video
+Music videos

-A music video was produced to promote the single, directed by Swedish-based director Matt Broadley.
+A music video was produced to promote the single, directed by Swedish-based director Matt Broadley for Apollon Bild&Film and filmed in Sweden.
 It features Evans and Supreme at a baroque house party populated by a mélange of powdered dandies and silver-vested ravers.
 The video begins with Supreme in black-and-white, looking at himself in a mirror, putting on a ring.
 As he looks into the mirror again, he sees the cracks in his face.
 He then attends the house party.
 Now in colours, people are dancing at the party and Evans sits in the corner of the room, seeing Supreme peeking by the curtain.
 He walks towards her and offers her his hand.
 She leaves, with him following her.
 Meanwhile, an epic arrangement of fruit is served at the party and it devolves into an hedonistic orgy of juice.
 As the video ends, after being followed through the hallway and up a dark staircase, Evans finds a hand-mirror lying on a nightstand and puts it up to Supreme's face.
 In black-and-white, his face becomes cracked and chipped again.
 The last shot depicts a white rocking horse rocking alone in a room littered with leaves.
 The video received heavy rotation on MTV Europe in July 1993.
 Broadley would also be directing the videos for Culture Beat's next singles, "Anything" and "World in Your Hands".

-Mr Vain Recall, with a new music video, was released in 2003.
+"Mr Vain Recall", with a new music video, was released in 2003.